 Straight Answers.

-Gross margin is revenue minus direct job costs — what's left after paying for field labor, materials, subcontractors, and job equipment.
+Gross margin is revenue minus direct job costs — field labor, materials, subcontractors, and job equipment.
 Net profit margin is what's left after overhead is also deducted.
 Gross margin tells you if your jobs are priced and executed correctly.
-Net profit margin tells you if the whole business — jobs plus overhead — is generating a return.
-You need both to manage a construction business effectively.
+Net profit margin tells you if the whole business is generating a return.
+You need both numbers to run a construction company.

 SPM's direct engagement covers $1M–$12M in revenue.
 The benchmark data on this page covers the full revenue spectrum for reference.
 For contractors above $12M, SPM can make the right introduction to firms that specialize at larger scale.